 Philippians Part Two: Deep Dive

-Couldn’t he have picked someone easier, I think I could possibly try and have the same mind as Peter, he was fiery, passionate for God and got it really wrong at times.
-That I could probably work really hard to be but to have the same mind as Christ!
+Couldn’t he have picked someone easier?
+I think I could possibly try and have the same mind as Peter — he was fiery, passionate for God and got it really wrong at times.
+I could probably work really hard to be that, but to have the same mind as Christ?
 Wow, that one is hard.

-Look at the terms he uses for the mind of Christ but he ‘emptied himself’ ‘taking the form of a servant’ ‘he humbled himself by becoming obedient to the point of death, even death on a cross.”
-What does that mean, not only did Jesus humble himself by leaving his position in heaven and becoming a human, but he chose to die for us but not just a natural death, he chose to become a despised criminal and die the most humiliating death of a criminal.
-Criminals were crucified, those who were the outcasts of society were crucified and Jesus willingly chose to not only be demoted into a human but take on the shame and humiliation of a criminal’s death.
+Look at the terms Paul uses for the mind of Christ: but he ‘emptied himself’, ‘taking the form of a servant’, ‘he humbled himself by becoming obedient to the point of death, even death on a cross’.
+What does that mean?
+Not only did Jesus humble Himself by leaving His position in heaven and becoming a human, but He chose to die for us.
+And not just a natural death, He chose to become a despised criminal and die in the most humiliating way imaginable.
+Criminals were crucified, those who were the outcasts of society and Jesus willingly chose to not only be demoted into a human but take on the shame and humiliation of a criminal’s death.

 To have the same mindset of Christ is to be humble, to love others over ourselves, to give up our seats instead of fighting for our own rights, to let go of something that means the most to us, to think of others above ourselves, to do nothing out of selfish ambition and leave the reward and honour to God.
 The Bible calls us to truth and it is our responsibility to hear the truth, fill our minds with it and change our actions to align with it.
-Today guys fill your minds with good things and fill your heart with humility and servanthood so your actions reflect it!
-Have fun reading Philippians and journaling all that God is showing you in this incredible book!
+Today, fill your mind with good things and fill your heart with humility and servanthood so your actions reflect it!
+Have fun reading Philippians and journalling all that God is showing you in this incredible book!